mobilemind/OpenInlets/README.md

 URL.

-__SearchIn1Password__: Open 1Password and search for entries containing the domain of the current web page.<br/>
+__SearchIn1Password__: Open 1Password and search for entries containing the domain of the current web page.

 _NOTE:_ This may be deprecated soon, but also works with Safari and Firefox on macOS.